15532th/avtdl/PLUGINS.md

 loading a single page to check all of them for updates.

-When main page of a channel (https://www.youtube.com/@ChannelName) is viewed in logged in state, it might contain "For you" block, whose content might vary with subsequent updates.
-As result monitoring this url might occasionally produce records with old videos that got showed in this block.
-If monitoring without a cookies file is not an option, use combination of "Videos" and "Streams" tabs instead.
+When main page of a channel (https://www.youtube.com/@ChannelName) is viewed in logged in state, it might contain "For you" block, which content might vary with subsequent updates.
+As a result, monitoring this url might occasionally produce records with old videos that got showed in this block.
+If monitoring without a cookies file is not an option, use a combination of "Videos" and "Streams" tabs instead.